 Finally, we validate and implement the proposed blockchain-enabled IoT platform by using the real-world IHSC data obtained in Oregon.
-After data validated and written into the blockchain, \textit{the user can trace back all historical information on any product along the IHSC.} For each IH final and semi-manufacturing product, it has the product ID which can be used to track the historical data and information.
-Given the product ID, all historical records can be retrieved by using the developed mobile app and blockchain; see an example illustration in Figure~\ref{fig: IEEEImple}.
+After the data are validated and written into the blockchain, \textit{the user can trace back all historical information on any product along the IHSC.} For each IH final and semi-manufacturing product, we can use the product ID to track and retrieve the historical data and information by using the developed mobile app and blockchain; see an example illustration in Figure~\ref{fig: IEEEImple}.
 By easily click the information card (blue block), the user can obtain all historical records, including seed, cultivation, pre-harvest test, harvest, drying, and transportation.